LarsBremen/template_node_ts/README.md

 ## Build and Run
 `npm run build` compiles the app to js.
 `npm run start` executes the compiled code.
-`npm run serve` runs the app with ts-node.
+`npm run serve` serves the app with nodemon and ts-node (auto recompile on changes).

 ## Test
 Test should be placed in `./spec` and every test file needs to end with `.spec.ts`.